Th3Mast3rM1nd/Command-Challenges-Writeups/README.md

 ***Challenge 13***

-There is a file named access.log in the current working directory.
-Print all lines in this file that contains the string "GET".
+<kbd>There is a file named access.log in the current working directory.
+Print all lines in this file that contains the string "GET".</kbd>

 <details>
   <summary> <b>View Solution </b></summary>